Hiking NB bloggers James and Vicki Donald share their favourite winter trails and tips.

 Dunbar Falls in Durham Bridge, Coac Falls near Nackawic, Welsford Falls and Hayes Falls on the Maliseet Trail in Meductic can all be reached in a less than 5 km hike.
 I like to visit the waterfalls near the start or the end of the season when they aren’t completely covered in ice and snow.
 One time I took the kids to Hayes Falls and they were fascinated by a group of ice climbers climbing the falls.

 Any of the trails in and around Fredericton are usually either plowed or packed from foot traffic.
 Snowshoes are probably not required.
 Once you get outside the city on the old rail lines you can find some great snowshoeing along the beautiful St. John and Nashwaak rivers.
 The UNB Woodlot (behind Costco) is a great place to explore in the winter and is accessible from several places along the New Maryland highway, Bishop Drive or Knowledge Park Drive.
-Killarney Lake and Odell Park are interesting places to explore in the winter.
+Killarney Lake and Odell Park are also interesting places to explore in the winter.